brandon-nguyen-lam/spotify-recommender/README.md

 ```

 ## Important Information
-- Dataset has 600k songs from 1920-2020
+- Dataset has 600k songs from 1920-2020 with data from Kaggle.
-- The recommended songs do NOT put weight on date released for songs
+- The recommender does NOT put weight on date released for songs